euanc/DiskFormatID/README.md

 Click either of the "save results" buttons to save the results from the corresponding window to a file (extension will be added automatically).

+All created disk images will be have root permissions assigned, you may need to change that after using the program.